A Caveat and Affiliates

 Nicknamed “botanical wonder” due to its hybridization, Fatshedera combines the qualities of both parents: Fatsia japonica and Hedera helix (English ivy).

-But, don’t worry about seedlings.
+But don’t worry about seedlings.
 This hybrid, like many bigeneric, remains completely sterile.
-NOTE: The x sign preceding the genus names indicates that it is a bigeneric hybrid.
+NOTE: The x sign preceding the genus names indicates it is a bigeneric hybrid.
 The term bigeneric means that the parent stock crossed represents a different genus.

 Ivy Plant Quick Facts